ds-elections/oh-elections-project/README.md

 ### Timeline:

-By the end of the week of 4/2: Have data cleaned and tidied
+By the end of the week of 4/2: Have data cleaned and tidied done

-By the end of the week of 4/9: visualize data
+By 4/14: visualize data

-By the end of the week of 4/16: model data
+By 4/21: model data

-By the end of the week of 4/23: revise transformation of data based on the previous model
+By 4/28: revise transformation of data based on the previous model

-By the end of the week of 4/30: Remodel and communicate our findings
+After Renn Fayre: Remodel and communicate our findings